unfoldedcircle/core-simulator/README.md

 The remote-core simulator is provided for development use only.
 It is prohibited to use the remote-core simulator application as part of other products, services and like.

+See [3rd party license information](licenses) about used 3rd party libraries and technologies in our applications.